Ypertex/blog/content/articles/tools-for-the-smart-start-up-in-2018-2/index.md

 {{<figure src="0046b6ea-fa52-4c28-bf08-2707c33656dc" transformation="full">}}Screenshot of the affinity.serif.com website, November 2018{{</figure>}}

-The Affinity applications come at a *onetime payment* of ca. USD50 each per individual user (volume licensing and discounts available upon request).
+The Affinity applications come at an *onetime payment* of ca. USD50 each per individual user (volume licensing and discounts available upon request).
 If you compare this to what Adobe currently offers, this is a huge difference.
 Adobe software can’t be bought anymore: One has to rent it and pay *monthly fees*.
 Depending on which software you need, this can get cost-intensive fast.
 For editing photos, the least expensive plan starts at ca. USD10 per month and user.
 All other apps can be rented starting from a bit over USD20 per month per user each.
 The cheapest bundle (when you need three or more of the Adobe applications) sits at over USD50 per month per user.

 The Adobe “All Apps” bundle plan including more than 20 creative software might be very interesting if you require more than just software to edit photos or create illustrations and print publications.
-As all Adobe plans, the bundle includes additional features like cloud storage, access to Adobe Fonts etc. But if all you need is **professional-grade features without all the non-essential extras**, the Affinity line-up offers the best price-performance ratio I know of at the moment.
+As all Adobe plans, the bundle includes additional features like cloud storage, access to Adobe Fonts, etc. But if all you need is **professional-grade features without all the non-essential extras**, the Affinity line-up offers the best price-performance ratio I know of at the moment.

 ### Diagramming with [yEd](https://www.yworks.com/products/yed/)

 {{<figure src="dcf019bd-27fe-4970-b139-8bbf29d23a98" transformation="full">}}Screenshot of the yworks.com website, November 2018{{</figure>}}

 If you are in the business of drawing complex diagrams like system architectures, business processes or entity relationships, I strongly recommend yEd.
 It can help you generate BPMN diagrams, flowcharts, family trees, semantic networks, social networks, and UML class diagrams.
-While there is a wide variety of applications that can support you in generating such diagrams, two aspects make yEd really stand out:
+While there is a wide variety of applications that can support you in generating such diagrams, two aspects make yEd stand out:

 * yEd has different built-in algorithms to **automatically layout** your diagrams according to your preferences.
 It comes with eight predefined algorithms: hierarchical, orthogonal, UML-style orthogonal, organic, circular, tree, radial, and domain-specific layouts.
 Each can be further fine-tuned via a set of parameters.
-With these layouts it’s just a single click to optimally arrange objects including labels according to your rules, and route their connections with as few collisions as possible.
+With these layouts, it’s just a single click to optimally arrange objects including labels according to your rules, and route their connections with as few collisions as possible.
 Gone are the times when you dreaded the addition or removal of a single object to a complex diagram because it would mess up your carefully crafted layout.
-With yEd it really is a matter of seconds to change a diagram and restore the previous quality of its layout.
+With yEd it is a matter of seconds to change a diagram and restore the previous quality of its layout.

 * yEd is **free.**

 The combination of the two makes yEd a pretty remarkable **software that can save you a lot of time at zero cost**.
 The only drawbacks that I experienced so far with yEd: The icon library is somehow limited, especially the “Computer Network” library, and importing icons in Visio format is not as straight forward.
-In addition, the layout settings (i.e. custom settings to the hierarchical layout algorithm) are not embedded in the diagram files, so auto-arranging layouts on a different computer can lead to different results.
+Besides, the layout settings (i.e. custom settings to the hierarchical layout algorithm) are not embedded in the diagram files, so auto-arranging layouts on a different computer can lead to different results.

 Apart from these limitations though, yEd delivers outstanding value.